E-t0m/zeroinput/about_en.md

 - Alarm for increased external (e.g. battery) or internal temperature of the esmart3
 - Ramp mode for high changes in consumption
 - Suppression of the oscillation of the control loop
-- Time-controlled battery discharge and inverter power

 These values **can and should** be **adjusted** to the respective system and battery size!
-Of course you could also integrate other charge controllers, such as Epever or Victron.
+Of course you could also integrate other charge controllers, such as Epever.
 The battery voltage and PV power are very important values for the control!
 Any other grid inverter can also be used if it can be regulated.
 A controllable DC-DC converter on a micro-inverter is also conceivable.
-For example, my system can only deliver the full inverter power if the PV is delivering enough power at the moment - so as not to overload the battery.
-The "hard" limit values for undervoltage and overvoltage etc. are set both in the charge controller and in the grid inverters.
+The "hard" limit values for undervoltage and overvoltage of the battery must be set both in all charge controller(s) and in all grid inverter(s).

-## legal
+## Legal
-As far as I can tell, you have to register the system described here in Germany with both the network operator and the market master data register. if you want to comply with all legal regulations.
+As far as I can tell, you have to register the system described here in Germany with both the network operator and the market master data register, if you want to comply with all legal regulations.
 But you can't!
 Because in plain language:
-The mentioned Soyosource inverter may not be connected to the power grid in Germany because of the **missing certification**.
+The mentioned Soyosource inverter may **not** be connected to the power grid in Germany because of the **missing certification**.

-## Examples of the scheme
+## Examples of the regulation
 The values for PV (yellow, power of the PV modules) and Soyo P (green, current fed in) are displayed **negated**!
 The script supplies the data for PV, Soyo P and battery U (red, battery voltage), whereby Soyo P is calculated.
 PV and battery U are read by the esmart3 controller and passed on to the Volkszähler for display.